justinribeiro/paper-snackbar/README.md

 ## Why?

 This is largely based on what was in the Polymer SHOP demo.
 Then I decided I wanted this more global thing I could just call when shuffling forms in and out, so it got a little API.
-The it was because I keep recreating this and over again in various ways and I'm really tired of copy and paste.
+Then it was because I keep recreating this and over again in various ways and I'm really tired of copy and paste.

+If you're looking for something with less of an opinion and more on the Material spec, you may also want to take a look at [paper-toast](https://www.webcomponents.org/element/PolymerElements/paper-toast).